jfcloutier/karma_system/design_notes/wellbeing.md

 * hoard(wellbeing_type)
 * decline(wellbeing_type)
-* share(wellbeing_type)

- The change persists until further action.
-A CA starts life sharing its fullness, integrity and engagement wellbeing tokens.
+ The change persists through the next timeframe.
+A CA starts life with the default stance which is to share its fullness, integrity and engagement wellbeing tokens.